luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 - Doubly Linked List: each node has a reference to the previous node and the next node

 ## Stack
 **Stack** is an abstract data type, it has a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out).
+It provides the following operations:
+- Push - add item to the top
+- Pop - remove the top item
+- Peek - get the top item without removing